protocolbuffers/protobuf/javanano/README.txt

 Nano version
 ============================

-Nano is a special code generator and runtime library designed specially for Android, and is very resource-friendly in both the amount of code and the runtime overhead.
-An overview of Nano features:
+JavaNano is a special code generator and runtime library designed specially for resource-restricted systems, like Android.
+It is very resource-friendly in both the amount of code and the runtime overhead.
+An overview of JavaNano features compared with the official Java protobuf:

 - No descriptors or message builders.
 - All messages are mutable; fields are public Java fields.